lewoudar/kifurushi/docs/usage.md

 ## Implement a custom field

 Sometimes, you will feel that the default [fields](api.md#fields) implemented by kifurushi are not enough for your use case.
-In this case you will need to implement a custom type by inheriting the [Field](api.md#field).
+In this case you will need to implement a custom type by inheriting the [Field](api.md#field) class.
 Let's see an example with a field representing an IP value.
 Many protocols like [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) or [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) needs this type of field.